 What is Garden In A Box and what does it include?

-Garden In A Box is an easy, professionally designed low-water perennial garden kit.
+Garden In A Box is a simple, professionally designed low-water perennial garden kit.
 These kits are intended to encourage replacing unused sections of lawn (grass is a high water plant) with low-water plants to reduce outdoor water usage!

 All low-water perennial gardens include starter plants (not seeds) that come in 4-inch pots.
 Plants will be organized into 2 ft. x 1 ft. trays, and will be hardened-off and ready to plant when you pick them up!
 We also offer a vegetable garden in the spring that comes in 2-inch pots in a 2 ft. x 1/2 ft. tray. *When necessary, Resource Central will select appropriate plant substitutions.